Texas Tech University

 Dr. Andrew Young, Director of Graduate Students and Research Fellow

 Andrew Young is the director of graduate students and a research fellow at the Free Market Institute.
-He is also a professor of economics in the Jerry S. Rawls College of Business Administration at Texas Tech University.
+He is also a professor of economics in the Jerry S. Rawls College of Business Administration.

-Prof. Young is the author or coauthor of more than 90 scholarly articles and book chapters, as well as a University of Michigan Press book.
-His primary fields of research are constitutional political economy, institutional economics, and economic development.
-His recent research focuses on the political economy of late antiquity and medieval Europe; as well as applied studies on modern-day Constitutional issues.
+Andy's research and teaching interests include constitutional political economy, institutional economics, and economic development.
+His recent research focuses on the political economy of late antiquity and medieval Europe, as well as applied studies on modern-day Constitutional issues.
+He is the coauthor of The Medieval Constitution of Liberty: Political Foundations of Liberalism in the West (with Alexander Salter) (University of Michigan Press, 2023).

 For more information about Prof. Young, please visit www.AndrewTYoung.com or his Social Science Research Network (SSRN) page: Andrew T. Young.